top of page

 The Impact of Leaking Water on Your Apartment

-Even a small leak can turn into a big problem if you leave it for too long.
-Medium to large leaks are easier to spot, but slow leaks can quietly cause a lot of damage over time.
-Let’s look at what leaking water can do to your building.
+Even a leak that seems minor can turn into a serious problem if you leave it too long.
+Medium to large leaks are easier to spot, but slow water intrusion can cause water damage over time.

 Higher Utility Bills